awsdocs/aws-greengrass-developer-guide/doc_source/configs-core.md

 1. Make sure that your Greengrass core device is connected to the internet\.
 For example, try successfully navigating to a webpage\.

 1. Make sure that the Greengrass daemon is running on your core device\.
-Run the following commands in your core device terminal\.
+In your core device terminal, run the following commands to check whether the daemon is running and start it, if needed\.

    1. To check whether the daemon is running: